PranaviImmanni/Portfolio/sql-music-analysis/README.md

 This project explores key business and artist trends in the music industry using SQL.
 It analyzes artist performance, album sales, genre dominance, and time-based trends to provide insight into the market dynamics of popular music.

-> 💼 Designed as a consulting-style analytics case study using modular SQL development and structured reporting logic.

 ---